uumair327/guardiancare/README.md

 ### Firestore Databases
-- users:
+- users: Stores user details.

-- forum:
+- forum: Stores details about individual forum posts.

-- quizes:
+  - comments: Stores details about each individual comment on a forum post.

-- questions:
+- quizes: Stores names and thumbnail references of all available quizes.

-- videos:
+- questions: Stores questions, their options, correct option, category and the quiz they belong to.

-- recommendations:
+- videos: Stores the titles, categories, thumbnail references and video references for all videos.

-- home_images:
+- recommendations: Stores the details of the videos recommended to users based on their quiz performance.

-- learn:
+- home_images: Stores references of the images used on the home page.

-- posts:
+- learn: Stores names and thumbnail references of all available video categories.